 prior to applying to the Undergraduate Business major or minor.
 Students must spend at least one semester (fall) in the College of Arts and Sciences before they are eligible to start

 at the business school (students apply early in their first semester at UNC).
 All students (transfer or not) must complete all business school prerequisites

 before they are eligible to start in the Undergraduate Business Program.
 While students may be completing their prerequisites in the term during which they are applying, admission priority is given to students with fewer prerequisites remaining at the time of application.

 - Should know that admission to the Business School is extremely competitive.
-We only admit approximately 50% of our applicants each year.
+We only admit approximately 50 percent of our applicants each year.
 Please review our eligibility requirements and our class profile.
-Given the undergraduate business application process, students who are currently enrolled in business programs at other four year institutions should think carefully about their decision to leave these programs.
+Given the undergraduate business application process, students who are currently enrolled in business programs at other four-year institutions should think carefully about their decision to leave these programs.

 Interested in the Undergraduate Business Major:

-- Must have one or fewer business school prerequisites remaining by the end of the UNC-Chapel Hill second summer session before they matriculate for the fall semester at UNC-Chapel Hill.
+- Must have one or fewer business school prerequisites remaining by the end of the UNC second summer session before they matriculate for the fall semester at UNC.
 In other words, we will not admit junior transfer students with more than one remaining prerequisite on their fall UNC class schedule.
 While not required, please know that summer school might be a good option for some students as many of our prerequisites are offered in the summer months.
-More than 75% of UNC-Chapel Hill students participate in summer school at some point throughout their four years.
-UNC Summer School provides transfer students with an excellent opportunity to acclimatize to life in Chapel Hill, as well as the UNC academic environment by taking one or two courses before taking a full course load during the fall semester.
+More than 75 percent of UNC students participate in summer school at some point throughout their four years.
+UNC Summer School provides transfer students with an excellent opportunity to acclimatize to life in Chapel Hill as well as the UNC academic environment by taking one or two courses before taking a full course load during the fall semester.
 We will accept online transfer credit from an equivalent Carolina Courses Online for all prerequisites except BUSI 101.

 Business School prerequisites are: